radical-teach/major-project-group33/README.md

 **NOTE: When typing in City/town names make sure there is no space after prompt
   ex: Enter start locationBelmar
   Above would be an example of a user input

+**OUTPUT IN SPRINT 1 IS IN METERS UNLESS THE GOOGLE COLAB IS USED (WHICH SHOWS THE MAP AND ROUTE CHOSEN)

 The program will run and load up a map of the area, in this case it is New Jersey, then it will ask the user for the number of